Skip to content

 Dive into the Spanish History through these 9 Dazzling Landmarks Around Different Cities

-If you are to seeing something really iconic, make sure you don’t miss Barcelona’s famous Casa Batlló.
-This tremendous building stands proudly in the center of Barcelona on Paseo de Garcia street.
+If you are to see something iconic, make sure you don’t miss Barcelona’s famous Casa Batlló.
+This tremendous building stands proudly in the centre of Barcelona on Paseo de Garcia Street.

-Moreover, Casa Batlló is another masterpiece of the artworks of the renowned architect, Antoni Gaudi.
-In fact, it was formerly built in 1877 by Emilio Sala Cortes, who happens to be one of Gaudi’s professors.
-But the façade that we see today is the renovation that took place in 1904 by the supervision of Gaudi.
+Moreover, Casa Batlló is another masterpiece of the artworks of the renowned architect Antoni Gaudi.
+It was formerly built in 1877 by Emilio Sala Cortes, who happens to be one of Gaudi’s professors.
+However, the façade we see today is the renovation that took place in 1904 under the supervision of Gaudi.

-The building has been open to the public in 1995.
-It now serves as an architectural masterpiece where different events and activities take place.
-Furthermore, it a UNESCO World Heritage Site.
+The building has been open to the public since 1995.
+It now serves as an architectural masterpiece where different events and activities occur.
+Furthermore, it is a UNESCO World Heritage Site.
 Make sure Casa Batlló is one your itinerary if you are interested in embarking a journey into Gaudi’s works of art.

-This building has been owned by several influential families throughout the years.
-You can feel the existence of many stories in its walls.
+Several influential families have owned this building throughout the years.
+You can feel the existence of many stories on its walls.
 There’s so much to explore within the walls of Casa Batlló, including the 360 experience of Gaudi’s Cube and descending to the House’s Basement.
-You may not come across layers of Spanish history in here, but you’ll have nonetheless.
+You may not come across layers of Spanish history here, but you’ll have nonetheless.

 8- The Historical City of Segovia – Segovia